Lioncat6/redirect/README.md

 # redirect
-Redirect current page and all parameters to the localhost
+Redirect current page and all parameters to `localhost:3000`